China to report first population drop in five decades -FT

 That is partly because urban couples, particularly those born after 1990, value their independence and careers more than raising a family, despite parental pressure to have children.

-"China would likely have to relax the birth control policy completely and put off the retirement age faster," Zhang said.
+"China would likely have to relax the birth control policy completely," Zhang said.

 Falling birth rates and a fast greying society will add pressure on the working-age population and hit productivity.